openstack/openstack-manuals/doc/common/glossary.rst

       to a project and can be used by or assigned to the VM instances in a project.

+   Address Resolution Protocol (ARP)

+      The protocol by which layer-3 IP addresses are resolved into layer-2 link local addresses.

    admin API

       A subset of API calls that are accessible to authorized